How to create meaningful customer segments

 - Not have: Customer Record (excludes all customers)

-Segments are used to define audiences in Lexer Activate, allowing you to target customers who match a particular segment criteria in marketing and advertising platforms.
+Segments are then used to define audiences in Lexer Activate, allowing you to target customers who match a particular segment criteria in marketing and advertising platforms.